 There is a thorough exposure to Digital Learning within all subject areas, as well as specific coding lessons and Focus Days devoted to digital activities.

-Physical and mental health are promoted through timetabled curriculum periods, such as PE, Positive Psychology and Tutor time as well as a vast range of extra-curricular opportunities.
+Physical and mental health are promoted through timetabled curriculum periods, such as PE and Tutor time as well as a vast range of extra-curricular opportunities.

 The journey of discovery begins in Year 9 where our students commence a three-year Key Stage 4 with 19 different subjects from which to choose.
 This enables them to express their passions and talents across a wide range of areas.

 Students are encouraged to pursue creative subjects alongside English, Mathematics, Science, Humanities, Languages (modern and ancient), to develop a culture of STEAM (Science, Technology, Engineering, Art and Mathematics) and maintain breadth of choice for the future.
 Students select five subjects beyond the core of English, Mathematics and the individual Sciences.
 At the end of Year 9, they will choose four of these that they will take on to completion at the end of Year 11.
-Students build on the learning habits developed in Key Stage 3 with a continued focus on Positive Psychology and are supported by a pastoral system tailored to meet individual needs.
-There is a continued focus on maintaining a healthy lifestyle through the provision of timetabled non-examined PE and a range of PSHEE Days.
+Students build on the learning habits developed in Key Stage 3 and are supported by a pastoral system tailored to meet individual needs.
+There is a continued focus on maintaining a healthy lifestyle through the provision of timetabled non-examined PE and PSHEE delivered in lessons supported by a PHSEE day.

 Students will finish Key Stage 4 with experiences across a broad range of subject areas including Digital Learning and in a position to excel in Sixth Form and beyond.

 Our Sixth Form Curriculum broadens horizons.
 It is an expansive curriculum which gives students a free and broad choice of 3 or 4 A Levels (from 23 options) and supports students’ ability to respond to challenges and complexity.